- Makes the most of its size

 The HR-V reigns over its class with a flip-folding rear seat that kicks up its bottom cushion.
 It’s not magic, it’s good engineering, and it gives the HR-V a tall load space right behind the front passengers.
 The rear seats fold the other way, too, and expose a big cargo bin of up to 58.8 cubic feet.

-The HR-V’s crash-test scores from the IIHS disappoint, though federal scores are fine.
+The HR-V’s crash-test scores from the IIHS are below par, though federal scores are fine.
 A rearview camera comes standard, but the HR-V doesn’t have automatic emergency braking.
 For about $20,000, it does offer the usual power features standard, along with Bluetooth and USB connectivity.
 Leather, navigation, a big touchscreen, and a side-view camera come on more expensive models.

 2018 Honda HR-V